What are personal loans?

 A personal loan is clear-cut.
 There’s a beginning and an end.

-Let’s say you want to consolidate your debts or update your kitchen appliances.
+Let’s say you want to consolidate debts, such as multiple credit card debts and student loans, into one.
 You get a personal loan for $8,000.

 In most cases, you’ll have two to five years to pay it back in monthly installments at a fixed, simple interest rate.
 Payments will be the same every month for the life of the loan.
 You’ll always know exactly what you owe and how long you have to pay it back.

-Because person loans are commonly unsecured, interest rates may be higher than for mortgages or car loans.
-If you default on one of those, the lender can always foreclose on your home or repo your ride.
+Because they’re typically unsecured, personal loan interest rates may be higher than for mortgages or auto loans.
+If you default on one of those, the lender can foreclose on your home or repo your ride.
 A personal loan lender takes on more risk.

-Still, interest rates on most personal loans are significantly lower than the rates on credit cards.
-Personal loan rates typically range between 6% and 36% APR, or annual percentage rate.
+Still, interest rates on personal loans can be significantly lower than rates on credit cards.
+Personal loan rates often start as low as 6% APR, or annual percentage rate.
+They can range up to 36%.
+Your rate depends on your history with credit, your income and other factors.

 Limits on how much you can borrow are typically higher, compared to credit cards.
-According to TransUnion, banks and fintech lenders typically issue loans in the $10,000 range.
-Credit unions, extending around $5,300, aren’t quite as generous.
+According to TransUnion, banks and fintech lenders typically issue personal loans in the $10,000 range.
+Credit unions aren’t quite as generous, keeping loan amounts to around $5,300.

-The average personal loan is for around $8,400.
-That’s not too shabby if your transmission goes out or your daughter gets engaged.
+The average personal loan is for around $8,400 — which can be a huge help if your transmission goes out or your daughter tells you she just got engaged.

 Types of personal loans